acadadev/rosrider_doc/04_DRIVERS/README.md

   </clipboard-copy>
 </div>

-This command retrieves and installs all the necessary dependencies required by the ROSDriver package based on the cloned source code in the src directory.
+This command retrieves and installs all the necessary dependencies required by the ROSRider package based on the cloned source code in the src directory.

 **5. Build the Workspace**